 The AuthAuction Secure Auction System

-Dr. Dennis Shasha Michael Rosenberg
+Michael Rosenberg Dennis Shasha

  Abstract

 In this paper we present a cryptosystem that will allow for fair sealed ﬁrst-price auctions to be con- ducted over the internet without the need for a trusted third party.
-The cryptosystem comprises of a set of protocols deﬁned between clients and a server that utilize cryptographic primitives to ensure the infeasibility of cheating (as deﬁned within) without detection.
-The server software is notably very simple, as it is required to perform no cryptographic computations.
+The cryptosystem consists of a set of protocols deﬁned between clients and a server that utilize cryptographic primitives to ensure the infeasibility of cheating (as deﬁned within) without detection.
+The server software is simple, as it is required to perform no cryptographic computations.
 The suite is compared with and contrasted against the  protocol for auctioning in online ad exchanges.

  Introduction

 It is fairly common for particularly wealthy families to host estate auctions following the passing of a family member.
 This process would normally entail a very steeply-priced lawyer acting as an arbitrator over the entire process to ensure that no party is unfairly treated.
 The current state of aﬀairs could be greatly improved using an easily deployable bundle of software.
 AA provides just this.
-It is a simple, if not rudimentary, and secure suite with which such families may conduct sealed ﬁrst-price auctions sans human arbitration.
+It is a simple, if not rudimentary, and secure suite with which such families may conduct sealed ﬁrst-price auctions without human supervision.
+Wealthy families are only one use case.
+Any situation in which the items being auctioned and their prices are to be kept secret from outsiders would also find be a target of this system.

  Terminology

 We will deﬁne several terms so that they may be used in this paper without further ambiguity.
-The Server is the central location and computer where all Estates are stored and conducted.
-We deﬁne an Estate as a series of Auctions on individual items held amongst the same group of people (called members).
-The Phases of bidding are the requisite steps every client must take in the bidding process (our system requires two Phases).
-To each Server there is a Global Administrator.
+The Server is the central location and computer where information about Estates are stored and auctions are conducted.
+We deﬁne an Estate as a series of Auctions on individual items held among some group of people (called members).
+The Phases of bidding are the steps each client must take in the bidding process (our system requires two Phases).
+Corresponding to each Server (the system supports many [explain how]) there is a Global Administrator.
 To each Estate there is an Estate Administrator as well as the members of the Estate.

  Speciﬁcation

-The primitives our cryptosystem is reliant upon are deﬁned and denoted in the table below:
+Our cryptosystem relies upon the following primitives: